Installation

 On your first launch, you’ll be prompted to configure a few settings to ensure you get up and running quickly!

-• CLI Shortcuts - You can choose to install cursor and code commands to launch Cursor from the terminal
+You can choose to install cursor and code commands to launch Cursor from the terminal.

-After configuring these settings, you’ll be prompted to import your VS Code settings.
+After configuring these settings, you will have the option to import your VS Code settings in one click.
 If you accept, this will import your extensions, themes, user settings, and keyboard shortcuts into Cursor, so you can get started right away.

 Next, you’ll be asked about your data preference.
-Read more about them on our privacy page
+To learn more about this, and make an informed decision, read more about our dedicated privacy page

 Logging In